 Two of the main parameters used for types of breast cancer is based on the histological types and receptor status.
 These two parameters give a specific understanding of the causes, the extent of the disease and the treatment procedure to be followed.

-The two subtypes of this types of breast cancer are:
+The two sub types of breast cancer are:

 - Carcinoma in Situ or Non-Invasive: This subtype of breast cancer includes cancerous or precancerous cells’ growth inside a specific tissue compartment such as the mammary duct.
 The growth does not invade the surrounding cells.